bmyers4495/Bible-Studies/Articles/The Resurrection Amazing Conspiracy or Fact of History.md

 procedure of Roman crucifixion.
 Flogging, carrying the crossbar, and being nailed to the cross were all standard procedure.

-On another occasion, Josephus recorded a man by the name Eleazar enduring the same fate which befell Jesus because of his rebellion against Rome (Jewish Wars ,7.196-203).
+On one occasion, Josephus recorded a man by the name Eleazar enduring the same fate which befell Jesus because of his rebellion against Rome (Jewish Wars ,7.196-203).
 In antiquities, Josephus plainly states:"they were whipped with rods, and their bodies were torn to pieces, and were crucified" (Antiquities, 12.256).
 In one case the scourging was described as so severe that the man's "bones